WordPress resource consumption issues and basic manipulations

 WordPress memory usage

 The error that refers to insufficient memory is “Out of memory …” either displayed on the home page or on a specific inner page.
-WordPress triggers it when the maximum amount of memory is reached and there are not enough resources in order to complete the request.
+WordPress triggers it when it reaches the maximum amount of memory.
+As a result of this there are not enough resources to complete the request.
 So the question here is how to resolve this.

 Generally speaking there are a number of methods that would give positive effect over the memory usage.
 The main ones are :